 - Help with insurance claims for doctor and hospital bills, loss of property, loss of life, etc.

-- Drawing up new wills and other legal papers lost in the disaster;
+- Drafting of new wills and other legal papers lost in the disaster.

-- Help with home repair contracts and contractors;
+- Assistance with home repair contracts and contractors.